leynos/lag-complexity/docs/adr-depth-classifier-onnx.md

     a step scale; or
   - **Mid-bin mapping:** count of heads above threshold → representative step value.
-- This scalar is returned as the provider’s **raw depth**, then normalised by Sigma and combined per the design document.
+- This scalar is returned as the provider’s **raw depth**, then normalized by Sigma and combined per the design document.

 ### Backbone & Representation